How to Create a Website Plan

 Not only do you want to consider front-end features, but also, you'll want to consider back-end features such as:

-- Integrated marketing systems such as search engine optimization (referred to as SEO)
+- Integrated marketing systems such as search engine optimization (SEO)

 - Security measures, such as an SSL certificate to help your visitors feel safe

 - Caching to help your web pages load faster